France

 Agricultural series

-Temporary tourist series
+Temporary series

 Foreign cultural staff series